Gowtham-app-developer/Flutter-Interview-Questions/README.md

 - In Flutter, everything is a widget(i.e) Widgets are the basic building blocks of the user interface.
 - For example, Button, text, image, list, Padding, Margin, Center, Layout rows and columns, etc.
 - __Widget tree__ is a structure that represents how our widgets are organized.
+- Web pages have a DOM and Flutter have a Widget Tree.

 ![flutter-widgets](https://user-images.githubusercontent.com/78175168/111944398-8ead1980-8afd-11eb-80d5-af29c5e8b775.png)